plotly/academy/_react/part-1.md

 Normally, when your application state changes and some part of the page has to render again, the entire page renders.
 This is a huge performance problem for bigger applications.
 React circumvents with its "virtual DOM".

 The virtual DOM is a virtual representation of the browsers DOM.
-When the state changes, React calculates a virtual DOM with the new state and compares it with the virtual representation of the currently rendered DOM.
+When the state changes, React calculates a virtual DOM with the new state and compares it with the currently rendered virtual DOM.
 If something changed, React renders the changes – only the changes.
 This means we no longer rerender the entire page for the tiniest changes, instead we only render the parts we need to.

 ### Reusability